stellar/scp-proofs/README.md

 An old version of this repository (commit `803b345`) contains a full liveness proof.
 However, this old proof is written in Ivy 1.6 and contains many hacks.
 The current repository uses Ivy 1.7 and contains cleaner liveness proofs.
-However, we have so far only ported the proof of the following statement: if a quorum of an intact node unanimously accepts `(b,v)` as prepared, then eventually all intact nodes accept `(b,v)` as prepared.
-This roughly corresponds to property L1.
+However, we have so far only ported the proof of the following statement: if an intact node confirms `(b,v)` as prepared, then eventually all intact nodes confirm `(b,v)` as prepared.
+This implies property L1.

 #### Liveness in practice